vaibhav18matere/books/README.md

 ## PASSIONS AND EMOTIONS

 ### 1st FEB => FOR THE HOT-HEADED MAN
+- Strength is the ability to maintain a hold of oneself.
+- Strength is being the person who never gets mad, who cannot be rattled, because they are in control of their passions—rather than "controlled by" their passions.
 <!-- ### 21th FEB => WISH NOT, WANT NOT

 - When it comes to your goals and the things you strive for, ask yourself: